The Upland Soul

 Most chukar hunters are also extremely reticent to share anything in the way of, well, any form of information at all.
 Each of these devil birds is hard-won, and the best chukar spots out this way are protected with blood oaths of absolute silence.
 For good reason.

-I know of the prevailing sentiment back East that the ruffed grouse is the king of all game birds, an assertation which find absolutely ridiculous.
+I know of the prevailing sentiment back East that the ruffed grouse is the king of all game birds, an assertions which find patently ridiculous.
 Don’t get me wrong; they’re neat.
 If it was all I had around me, I’d probably like them more, too.
 But one trip into the arid chukar hills dotted with hundred-year-old mining debris and open-range herds of black baldys and the covey flush after an easy two hundred calorie burn up the side of a cliff should disabuse even the most aggressively proud flatlander of those notions.

 It’s been a banner year for chukar hunting out here… wherever here is.
 Building on two years of average to above-average recruitment, we’ve had the biggest coveys in a half-decade or even longer.
 More birds in more places and more hunters in more places, if you had to sum it up in a sentence or less.